adaydar/MiSA-Unet/README.md

 This repo contains the Official Pytorch implementation of our paper:

     Segmentation of tibiofemoral joint tissues from knee MRI using MtRA-Unet and incorporating shape information: Data from the Osteoarthritis Initiative

     Akshay Daydar*, Alik Pramanick, Arijit Sur, Subramani Kanagaraj

 Requirements

     Linux
-    Python 3.8
+    Python3 3.8.10
-    Pytorch 1.6
+    Pytorch 1.13.1
     train and test with A100 GPU

-Prepare Dataset
+Prepare Dataset:

     Download Knee MRI Dataset from OAI repository at https://nda.nih.gov/oai and corresponding masks from OAI-ZIB repository at pubdata.zib.de.

-Training and Testing
+Training and Testing:

 Prepare the dataset and then run the following command for pretrain:

-python train.py
+    python3 train.py

 For Testing, run

-python test.py
+    python3 test.py

-Citation
+Citation:
  If you find this repo useful for your research, please consider citing our paper:

     Daydar, Akshay, et al. "Segmentation of tibiofemoral joint tissues from knee MRI using MtRA-Unet and incorporating shape information: Data from the Osteoarthritis Initiative." arXiv preprint arXiv:2401.12932 (2024).